 Altoona is a medium-sized city located in the state of Pennsylvania.
-With a population of 45,344 people and 19 constituent neighborhoods, Altoona is the 12th largest community in Pennsylvania.
-Much of the housing stock in Altoona was built prior to World War II, making it one of the older and more historic cities in the country.
+With a population of 43,364 people and 19 constituent neighborhoods, Altoona is the 12th largest community in Pennsylvania.
+Altoona has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Unlike some cities, Altoona isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Altoona are a mix of both white- and blue-collar jobs.
 Overall, Altoona is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Altoona who work in office and administrative support (14.43%), sales jobs (12.15%), and food service (8.99%).
+There are especially a lot of people living in Altoona who work in office and administrative support (14.04%), sales jobs (11.80%), and management occupations (7.99%).

-The percentage of adults in Altoona with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.17% of adults in Altoona have a bachelor's degree or advanced degree.
+The education level of Altoona citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.64% of adults 25 and older in Altoona have a college degree.

 The most common language spoken in Altoona is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include German/Yiddish and Spanish.